lenskit/lkpy/doc/sharing.rst

 .. py:module:: lenskit.sharing.file

 The memory-mapped-file store works on any supported platform and Python version.
-It uses Joblib's memory-mapped Pickle extension to store models on disk and use their storage to back memory-mapped views of major data structures.
+It uses BinPickle's memory-mapped file support extension to store models on disk and use their storage to back memory-mapped views of major data structures.

 .. autoclass:: FileModelStore
     :show-inheritance: